 As awesome as microchips and USB drives are, they pale in comparison to what has happened in the past few years.

-Today, we enter data in our smart phone and within seconds we can see the same thing on our computer and tablet.
+Today, we enter data in our smartphones and within seconds we can see the same thing on our computers and tablet.

 Talk about amazing!

 The Cloud has changed everything.
 From emails, and contacts, to calendar items, photos, documents, and more.
 Even data from claims management systems reside in the cloud now—and we can view it on a desktop, laptop, smartphone, or tablet with no problem at all.

 A little over a year ago I wrote a blog for Claimwire.com.
 In it, I shared a few examples of “slow adopters”, or people who were leery of The Cloud.
 The primary reason people were hesitant to move to The Cloud was security – they weren’t comfortable with their sensitive data sitting on a server that wasn’t theirs.

 The Cloud has an excellent track record of being secure – more so than other forms of storage.
 Professional “cloud” companies such as Salesforce, Amazon, and Dropbox stake their companies (or at least their reputation) on their Cloud products.
 They are very serious about data security – probably more than the slow adopters that were worried about it.